Esme-Sudria-Database/lab-kafka/README.md

 ### Details

-There are currently 6 topics:
+There are currently 5 topics:
 * VincennesStation
 * NationStation
 * GareDeLyonStation
 * Bastilletation
 * ChateletStation
-* TimeBetweenStations

 The first five are filled continuously with logs from metro stations.